anthonycorletti/astrobase/.github/pull_request_template.md

 - [ ] ***How are these changes tested?***

+    This pull request includes automated tests for the code it touches and those tests are described below.
+If no tests are included, reasons why must be provided below.

+    These changes are tested with [...]

+- [ ] ***Demonstration***

     Demonstrate your contribution.

-    For example, what are the exact commands you ran and their output, screenshots, screen-recordings, test runs.
+    For example, what are the exact commands you ran and their output, related screenshots, screen-recordings, test runs, anything that can showcase.

 - [ ] ***Provide additional context.***